Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Structural properties: Generalized branching property, Markov branching tree and Cox cluster representation}

 We turn now to three \emph{different} structural properties of the genealogy of the population currently alive summarized in Theorem~\ref{T:BRANCHING}.
-We want to decompose the population and identify the law of the number of depth-$h$ mono-ancestor subfamilies (open 2$h$-balls), to find their law if we consider each of them as a random element in $\U(h)$ and to show that they are i.i.d.\ and their number Poisson if we condition on the total mass of the whole population at time $t-h$, this is the so called (\cite{D93}) \emph{Cox cluster representation} of the genealogy.
+We want to decompose the population and identify the law of the \emph{number} of depth-$h$ single ancestor subfamilies (open 2$h$-balls), to find their \emph{law} $\varrho_h^t$ if we consider each of them as a random element in $\U(h)$ and to identify the joint law of this set of $h$-subfamilies.
+This gives the state at time $t$ as \emph{concatenation of the families of the distinct depth-$h$ founding fathers}.
+The key point is to show that they are \emph{i.i.d.} and their number is \emph{Poisson} distributed if we \emph{condition on the total mass} of the whole population at time $t-h$.
+This identification is the so called \emph{Cox cluster representation} of the genealogy in terms of depth-$2h$ single ancestor subfamilies extending the corresponding measure-valued notion; see \cite{D93}.

-Above mentioned results follow from the generalized \emph{branching property} since this implies \emph{infinite divisibility} of the marginal distribution and with a special form of the \Levy{}-Khintchine formula on $(\U(h),\sqcup^h)$ which is based on concepts and results in \cite{infdiv}.
-To formulate our result for the $\U$-valued Feller process below in Theorem~\ref{T:BRANCHING} we need first three groups of concepts and ingredients, (Markov) branching property, Yule tree with leaf law, conditioned process on $\U$, Feller-SDE.
+Indeed the semigroup structures $\{(\U,\sqcup^h): h >0\}$ allows to define the concept of the \emph{generalized branching property} of a semigroup $(Q_t)_{t \ge 0}$ for a $\U$-valued Markov process (this is recalled in Definition~\ref{d.mbt}(a) below in a form useful here) which has been studied in detail in \cite{ggr_GeneralBranching}.
+Furthermore, in \cite{infdiv} for a random element in $\U$ the concept of a \emph{Markov branching tree} was introduced to describe this particular $h$-subfamily structures.
+The Cox cluster representation then follows from the generalized \emph{branching property} since this implies \emph{infinite divisibility} of the marginal distribution and with a special form of the \Levy{}-Khintchine formula on $(\U(h),\sqcup^h)$ which is based on concepts and results in \cite{infdiv}.

-\paragraph{(1)} In \cite{infdiv} for a random element in $\U$ the concept of a \emph{Markov branching tree} was introduced and related to the concept of the \emph{generalized branching property} of a semigroup $(Q_t)_{t \ge 0}$ for a $\U$-valued Markov process (this is recalled in Definition~\ref{d.mbt}(a) below in a form useful here).
+To formulate our result for the $\U$-valued Feller process below in Theorem~\ref{T:BRANCHING} we need first three groups of concepts and ingredients, \emph{(Markov) branching property, Yule tree} with leaf law, and the (autonomous) total mass process $\bar\mfU$ which is given by $\R_+$-valued Feller diffusion which we label (1), (2), (3).
+The key result is Theorem~\ref{T:BRANCHING} below.

+Finally in a separate paragraph we apply the Feynman-Kac \emph{duality} to understand better Cox cluster representation from the previous subsection.